 Reaching the summit was a quick and unglamorous event.
 It was -24 without the wind.
 We all decided that it must have been -40 degrees with the windchill.
 We snapped some photos by the sign as our hands quickly froze and then we headed back down ASAP.

 15 1/2 hours of solid pain and fatigue.
 Literally one of the hardest things I have done in my life.
 We were joking on the way down that we must look like we didn’t make it.
-All of us just walked in a Daze.
-Even when our guides congratulated us, it was more like a quick “Oh, thanks, right, I just summitted” I was too worried about taking a nap and getting rid of my cough and trying to find a rock to crap behind – because yes, I was one of us who was suffering from diarrhea.
+All of us just walked in a daze.
+Even when our guides congratulated us, it was more like a quick “Oh, thanks, right, I just summited.”
+I was too worried about taking a nap, getting rid of my cough, and trying to find a rock to crap behind – because yes, I was one of us who was suffering from diarrhea.

-We relaxed in camp for the night and had a little champagne and wine to celebrate and we were asleep by 8:00 pm.
-The last day was a quick walk to the park gate where we had a beer at 9:45 am. bought the T-shirt (“Just Done It” Kilimanjaro) and hopped in the van back to Moshi.
+We relaxed in camp for the night and had a little champagne and wine to celebrate, and then we were asleep by 8:00 pm.
+The last day was a quick walk to the park gate where we had a beer at 9:45 am, bought the T-shirt (“Just Done It” Kilimanjaro) and hopped in the van back to Moshi.

 But first, we must chill.
 Hakuna Matata (No Problem)